SEEING IN A SACRED MANNER

 But to liberate art from aesthetic or moral value is, from my perspective, to render it meaningless.
 It becomes a dissociative intellectual exercise, a lonely endeavor isolated from any larger social or cosmic context, isolated, often, from even personal significance.
 Performance artist Rafael Montanez Ortiz believes our aesthetics reflect a greater issue.
 "We can objectify" he said, "at the drop of a hat.
 We have no problem making an object of anyone or anything.
 If the logic of a culture permits you to abstract to that extent, it then permits you to live without conscience."

-If we're to affirm an art with conscience, it must be, by definition, an art that provides an experience of context, of relationships of every kind.
+I assert that if we're to affirm an art with conscience, it must be, by definition, an art that provides or envisions an experience of context, of relationships of every kind.
 Social, ecological, spiritual, external and internal, visible and invisible.
-That's what transformative art is to me - artists who are reclaiming the roles of visionary, healer, community activist, and prophet within a grand context, an experience of communion that penetrates our lives on many dimensions of being.
+That's what the potential inherent in transformative art is to me - artists who are re-claiming and re-inventing the roles of visionary, healer, community activist, and prophet within an experience of communion that penetrates our lives on many dimensions of being.
 In traditional cultures, a shaman is one who "retrieves souls."
 That can also mean the collective retrieval of "soul", the redemption of imagination, beauty, and most importantly, a sustaining vision of the mystery and sanctity of life.

 **"Hands" ceramic sculpture by Lorraine Chapparell (1987)